saasbook/AV102/transcripts/week2/overview_distributed_software_development.md

 I hope you find all this of some interest and that they're nice refreshers.

-Apoligies in advance that I haven't been able to re-record all of this week's videos.
+Apologies in advance that I haven't been able to re-record all of this week's videos.

 I have managed to add full transcripts for all of them, which I hope will help make them  more comprehensible.

 As you'll be able to tell, the upcoming videos were recorded somewhat off the cuff and a  year or two ago.

-There are other things I'd like to update, such as to the latest RSpec 3 syntax in the acceptance-test/unit-test video,  but I think the concepts are still sufficiently clear and so at the moment I am prioritising completing subtitles for all the videos in the upcoming weeks.
+There are other things I'd like to update, such as to the latest RSpec 3 syntax in the acceptance-test/unit-test video,  but I think the concepts are still sufficiently clear and so at the moment I am prioritizing completing subtitles for all the videos in the upcoming weeks.

 Also in some of these videos, I do go into some live code examples, so those videos do  run a bit longer.